wrathematics/coop/README.md

 The package is optimized for high performance, and has different implementations for dense matrix inputs, dense vector-vector inputs, and sparse matrix inputs.
 Note that to get good performance with this package (as seen in these benchmarks), you will need to use a good BLAS library.
 See the package vignette for details.

-For more information, including algorithmic details, see the package vignette.
+For more information, including algorithmic details, see the package vignettes.